jcgneto/CV/README.md

 # Research areas

-Microbial genomics and epidemiology: ecology of foodborne pathogens, bioinformatics, data analytics and statistics
+Microbial genomics and epidemiology: ecology and population genomics of foodborne pathogens, data science, and machine learning.
+Microbial communities: food and gut microbiome.

 # Publications